Frequently Asked Questions About the Aviation ProgramPage address: http://ed.mnsu.edu/aviation/faqs.html

 The job market looks extremely bright.
 The major airlines will begin mandatory retirement of pilots, which will create a shortage.
 U.S. airlines which require a 4-year bachelor degree will be looking to programs such as the Minnesota State Mankato Aviation Program for many of their top prospects.
 It takes time to grow and develop a professional pilot.
 Starting this program now will put you in the best job market in years.

-Yes, you can go into the military.
-We have had graduates successfully become Navy and Army pilots.
+Yes, we have had graduates successfully become Navy and Army pilots.
 Becoming a military pilot, especially in the Air Force is extremely competitive so if this is your goal, you must start working on it early in your education.
 We have also had good success getting students selected for pilot training with the Air National Guard and Air Force Reserves.

 Yes.
 We have the Aviation Club, Women in Aviation, and Alpha Eta Rho.
 Each of these clubs are open to all aviation students.
 The Women in Aviation and Alpha Eta Rho organizations have national affiliation.
 Those students who become active in these organizations tend to do better and have more fun during the four years they are here.
 One major benefit of being part of these organizations is the network you begin building for the rest of your career.
 We also have a Flight Team which competes in competitions between other college flight programs.